jussik/swarm/README.md

 Each node can only have one root source for non-pure (event instigated) inputs. i.e. Each port must either be pure or derivable from the same event as the others.

-All output nodes of pure and activated nodes should have a valid value. e.g. in a Cast node, the output port should provide the original object if the cast fails.
+All output nodes of pure and activated nodes should have a valid value. e.g. in a Cast node, the output port should provide the original object if the cast fails. *NOTE:* This means the different output triggers may change the type of an output.

 **State**